Phase transitions in time complexity of Brownian circuits: State-transition dynamics and first passage time in Brownian circuits

 A similar qualitative change appears in the variance of the FPT.
-For $\gamma_+>\gamma_-$, the variance grows only as $\order{\sqrt{N}}$, implying that fluctuations in computation time remain relatively small even as the circuit size increases.
-In contrast, for $\gamma_+<\gamma_-$, the variance grows exponentially, indicating that not only the mean computation time but also its uncertainty becomes exponentially large.
-From a computational perspective, this distinction is essential in the polynomial-time regime, where the computation is not only fast on average but also dynamically stable, whereas in the exponentially slow regime, the computation becomes intrinsically unreliable due to enormous temporal fluctuations.
+For $\gamma_+>\gamma_-$, the variance increases only as $\order{\sqrt{N}}$, implying that fluctuations in computation time remain relatively small even as the circuit size increases.
+In contrast, for $\gamma_+<\gamma_-$, the variance increases exponentially, indicating that not only the mean the computation time but also its uncertainty becomes exponentially large.
+From a computational perspective, this distinction is essential in the polynomial-time regime, where the computation is not only fast on average but also dynamically stable, whereas in the exponentially slow regime, the computation becomes intrinsically unreliable owing to enormous temporal fluctuations.